hotelcaliforniabm/arc/README.md

 ![alt text](arc_v2_exterior.jpg "Arc v2 exterior")

 ## Overview
 This system was primarily designed to provide 30kwh of daily capacity for our Burning Man camp.
-It provides 25.6vdc electricity because we have found that to be best compromise in terms of energy efficency and appliance requirements.
-25.6vdc also allows for longer cable runs then for example 12vdc.
+It creates a 25.6vdc electricity grid because we have found that to be best compromise in terms of energy efficency and appliance requirements.
+25.6vdc also allows for longer cable runs then for example well adopted 12vdc.

 Given that it is not a super common standard (vs. 110-220vac) we also started to design custom appliances that benefit from it by being oders of magnitude more efficent than off the shelf solutions.